pure-data/pure-data/doc/1.manual/pdmanual.md

 ### Depth First Message Passing

-In Pd whenever a message is initiated, the receiver may then send out further messages in turn, and the receivers of those messages can send yet others.
+In Pd, whenever a message is initiated, the receiver may then send out further messages in turn, and the receivers of those messages can send yet others.
 So each message sets off a tree of consequent messages.
-This tree is executed in depth first fashion.
+This tree is executed in *depth first fashion*.
 For instance in the patch below:

 ![depth first message passing](fig3.2.jpg)